makeabledk/laravel-query-kit/readme.md

 composer require makeabledk/laravel-querykit
 ```

-Add the service provider to your config/app.php:
+For Laravel version prior 5.5: Add the service provider to your config/app.php:

 ```php
 'providers' => [